maren-ha/NORBIS_workshop_differentiable_programming/README.md

 ## What's in this repository?

-* the notebooks for the demo and hands-on part, in a Google Colab version and a Jupyter notebook version `Colab_Practicals.ipynb` and `Jupyter_Practicals.ipynb`
+* the notebook files for the demo and hands-on part, in a Google Colab version and a Jupyter notebook version `Colab_Practicals.ipynb` and `Jupyter_Practicals.ipynb`
 * the `Project.toml` file specifying the Julia environment (important to have all packages installed in the correct versions)
 * the slides used during the workshop (currently in a draft version): `Slides_Draft.pdf`
 * the `blogpost` folder contains the material for the reading/joint discussion session: